This article was updated on 4/12/2018 to reflect new IP cameras

 Lens light capability: The f-number of the lens indicates how well the light is transferred through the lens.
 A camera with an f-number of f1.2 can pass more light than one that has f2.0 lens.
 The f-number will also appear as part of the minimum illumination spec.
 The lens angle can affect the f-number, the wider the angle the more light can get in, so the illumination spec is usually measured at the widest lens angle (when a variable lens is included).

-Types of Lenses: There are fixed lenses, variable, and zoom lenses.
+There are fixed lenses, variable, and zoom lenses.

 Fixed lens, as the name implies, has only one mm or angle setting.

-Variable lens, can be manually adjusted through a range of angles.
+A variable lens can be manually adjusted through a range of angles.

-Zoom lens is similar to the variable lens, but it can be controlled remotely.
+The zoom lens is similar to the variable lens, but it can be controlled remotely.
 This allows you to adjust the setting of the camera lens from your computer making it very easy to install.

 Iris: Iris control adjusts how much light falls on the sensor.
 There are manual iris controls, DC auto iris, and p-iris lenses.
 The iris affects the depth of field.
 The smaller the iris opening the longer the depth of field.
 When the scene is very dark the lens iris opens and the field of view is reduced.
 This means some areas that are close or far away are not in focus.

-Manual iris, is manually adjusted and depends on how much light is expected in the scene.
+The manual iris is manually adjusted and depends on how much light is expected in the scene.
 A manual iris lens is usually used with indoor cameras where there is a small light variation.

 P-Iris lenses are similar to the DC auto iris lens, except they add additional intelligence to the lens opening.
 When the iris is closed all the way, it can reduce the clarity of the image (when used with megapixel cameras).
 It has to do with the pixel size.
-A p-iris camera system works with the camera electronics to prevent the iris from closing all the way.
+A P-iris camera system works with the camera electronics to prevent the iris from closing all the way.
 On the other hand, when the view is very dark, the camera tries to open the iris to let in as much light as possible.
 As the iris increases the depth of field is reduced.
-A p-iris lens prevents the lens from opening all the way and compensates by increasing the camera amplification of the video signal.
+The p-iris lens prevents the lens from opening all the way and compensates by increasing the camera amplification of the video signal.

 IR Corrected Lenses: Lenses bend the light to achieve the right focus and magnification.
 IR light can bend at a different angle than visible light when the wrong type of glass is used in the lens.
 IR corrected lens compensates for the focal difference and provides a much clearer image.
-This is most apparent at higher resolution.
+This is most apparent at the higher resolution.
 If you plan to use a megapixel IP camera system, then make sure you get the IR type lens.